 PROTECT AGAINST PTSD

-Poor performance during a traumatic event can often lead to complications of PTSD and can manifest in such ways as survivor’s guilt.
-There are five stages of death and dying.
+Poor performance during a traumatic event can often lead to complications of PTSD and can manifest as “survivor’s guilt.”
+There are five stages of death and dying:

 Educating potential responders of these and many other issues arising from traumatic exposure can act strongly as a force multiplier as it fortifies each individual before a traumatic even has occurred.
 As we have seen the host of potential threats that mount against us we should begin to recognize the current demand in our communities for everyday heroes to learn new skills to be able to care for the injured and dying.